HubSpot/calling-extensions-sdk/README.md

 #### Add local storage override for calling extensions

-The calling widget settings are added during application creation in the developer portal.
+The call widget settings are added during application creation in the developer portal.
 The following localstorage override is available for testing purposes -

 localStorage.setItem('LocalSettings:Sales:CallingExtensions', '{"name": "Localhost", "url": "https://myWidgetUrl/path/"}')

-#### Navigate to a contacts/company page and launch calling
+#### Navigate to a contacts/company page and launch call

-The calling extension demo widget would load iFrame should load.
+The calling extension demo widget should load inside an iFrame.

+## Typical message flow between the call widget and HubSpot

+### Loading the call widget

+The following messages are exchanged when a call widget is instantiated -

+1. [HubSpot] Sends a SYNC message
+2. [SoftPhone] Sends SYNC_ACK message
+3. [SoftPhone] Sends INITIALIZED message with login state and optionally widget size

+At this point, the messages can be exchanged between the call widget and HubSpot.

+Note that the SYNC message sent repeatedly until it receives a response from the iFrame to account for slow loading call widgets.

+### Outbound call

+The following messages are exchanged when user initiates a call -

+1. [HubSpot] Sends DIAL_NUMBER message with phone_number to dial
+2. [SoftPhone] Sends the OUTGOING_CALL_STARTED message with the phone number that is dialed
+3. [SoftPhone] Sends the CALL_ANSWERED message
+4. [SoftPhone] Sends the CALL_ENDED message

+### Incoming call

+The following messages are exchanged for an incoming call -

+1. [SoftPhone] Sends the INCOMING_CALL message with caller information
+2. [SoftPhone] Sends the CALL_ANSWERED message
+3. [SoftPhone] Sends the CALL_ENDED message

 # Feedback